Hao-Hsiu Chiu/Associate Professor, Tunghai Uinversity

-Studio Pézo-von Ellruchshausen was founded by Chilean-Argentine architect couple Mauricio Pezo and Sofía von Ellruchshausen in 2002.
-Their work has been exhibited at the Royal Academy of Arts in London.
-The Art Institute of Chicago and Modern New York The Museum of Fine Arts (MoMA) has been selected as a permanent collection, and two were also curators of the Venice Architecture Biennale in 2008.
+Founded in 2002 by the Chilean-Argentine architect couple Mauricio Pezo and Sofía von Ellrichshausen, Pezo von Ellrichshausen has exhibited at the Royal Academy of Arts in London.
+Their works are part of the permanent collections of The Art Institute of Chicago and the Museum of Modern Art (MoMA) in New York.
+The duo also curated the Chile Pavilion at the 2008 Venice Architecture Biennale.

 The works of Pezo von Ellrichshausen Studio are mostly residential, renowned for utilizing their distinct geometry to engage in dialogue with the surroundings.
 Hao-Hsiu Chiu, who had invited both founding architects to give lectures in Taiwan in 2015, first introduces the background of the studio and shares three stories from accompanying them on visits to Lukang and Sanyi, regarding their passion and humanistic concerns.
 Jim Wei, from a researcher's perspective, discusses the Suprematist founder Kazimir Malevich's (1879-1935) pursuit of the essence of painting and how Pezo von Ellrichshausen reduced space to three basic elements: "peripheral," "central," and the "crossed space" in between to conduct dialectical thinking.
 To them, architecture is less a tool for solving problems and more a subject worth studying itself.